varya/varya.github.com/_posts/en/issues/2013-06-28-javascript-component-solutions.md

    component.

 ## A few ways to matchmake
-Thus, the so-called "linking" joins designated piece of JavaScript to its corresponding piece of HTML.
+Thus, the so-called 'linking' joins designated piece of JavaScript to its corresponding piece of HTML.
 This can be done in different ways.

 ### Linking with events attributes.
 The old school way.